3 Weeks In Canada Itinerary

 British Columbia is quite different during the winter from summer.
 While in general, it is more laidback, British Columbia is filled with activities that would surely give you an adrenaline rush.
 Some of these include:

 There are tons of things to do in British Columbia during the fall season.
-These include visiting their waterfalls, hiking, buying seasonal vegetables at their farmer’s market, taking a tour of their rainforests, and bald eagle-watching, among others.
+These include visiting their waterfalls, hiking, buying seasonal vegetables at their farmer’s market, taking a tour of the rainforests, and bald eagle-watching, among others.
 You could ride the 2-peak gondola if you prefer a less active activity.

 SUMMARY OF 3 WEEKS IN CANADA